Creating a Deal

 );

-To make a request, you'll need the correct URL meant for creating Deals.
+To make a request, you'll need the correct URL meant for creating deals.
 All available endpoints and their URLs are described in our API Reference.

 You must provide your company domain name and the API token as part of the query string for all requests at the end of the URL.

-An example would look like this https://{COMPANYDOMAIN}.pipedrive.com/api/v1/deals?api_token=659c9fddb16335e48cc67114694b52074e812e03
+An example would look like this https://{COMPANYDOMAIN}.pipedrive.com/api/v1/deals?api_token=YOUR_API_TOKEN

 You need to create a $url variable which holds correct URL for Deal creation and add your $api_token variable to it: